 Senior dogs often require diets lower in calories but still rich in quality protein to maintain muscle mass.
 They may also need adjustments in levels of certain nutrients like sodium and increased fiber for gastrointestinal health.
 Joint-supporting supplements like glucosamine and chondroitin can also benefit senior dog diets.

-Special Dietary Requirements and Allergies
+Special Dietary Requirements And Allergies

 Navigating Food Allergies in Dogs